jwmullally/iscsi-target-ramdisk/README.md

 ## TODO

+* Support dnsmasq ProxyDHCP to use with existing DHCP networks.

 * Debian: Tips for disabling default open-iscsi service by default during normal use to prevent error.

 * [MACSEC L2 encryption](https://developers.redhat.com/blog/2016/10/14/macsec-a-different-solution-to-encrypt-network-traffic/) or iSCSI + TLS.